fauu/Kamite/README.md

 To enable the chunk transformer, specify chunk transform rules in the [config](#config) (`chunk.transforms`).
-The rules are objects consisting of: 1) a regular expression defining the replacement target, 2) a pattern specifying the replacement text.
+The rules are objects consisting of: 1) a regular expression defining the replacement target, 2) a string specifying the replacement text.
 For example, the following configuration:

 ```sh